wjunkin/moodle-quiz_liveviewpoll/liveviewpoll/README.txt

 This plugin handles groups correctly.
 If a student starts the first attempt of the quiz after a question has been sent, the student will not see the correct question until the next question is sent.
+Changes for v2.5.
+No refresh goes more than 1 hour.